andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

     robot_parser = property(_get_robot_parser, _set_robot_parser)
 {% endhighlight %}

-For both pages and <tt>robots.txt</tt> files we need to know whether we should reaccess the page.
+For both pages and `robots.txt` files we need to know whether we should reaccess the page.
 We'll do this by testing whether the we accessed the file in the last seven days of not.
 For Page models we do this by adding the following function which implements this check.